rotick/axues/packages/axues/README.md

 </template>
 ```

-The procedural invocation code looks like spaghetti, but now with Axios, you can greatly simplify your code using a declarative approach.
+The procedural invocation code looks like spaghetti, but now with axues, you can greatly simplify your code using a declarative approach.

 ```vue
 <script setup>